mvolkmann/blog/src/swift/SwiftCharts.md

 Instances of the `BarMark` struct describe individual bars in a bar charts.

+Negative quantitative values cause the bar to be rendered below the typical x-axis..

 Bars can be stacked by including multiple instances with the same nominal or temporal value.

-For a stacked bar chart, create multiple `BarMark` views with the same `x` value (for vertical) or `y` value (for horizontal).
-Assign a different color to each `BarMark` with the `foregroundStyle` view modifier.
+To assign a different color to each corresponding `BarMark`, apply the `foregroundStyle` view modifier.
+This can be passed a specific `Color`.
-To automatically choose a different color for each corresponding `BarMark`, use `.foregroundStyle(by: .value("some label", data.someProperty))`.
+To allow Swift Charts to automatically choose a different color for each corresponding `BarMark`, use `.foregroundStyle(by: .value("some label", data.someProperty))`.

 In bar charts that use temporal data, the unit defaults to `.hour`.
-In this case the axis that represents the temporal values is scaled to accommodate 24 bars in each day.
+With this unit the axis that represents the temporal values is scaled to accommodate 24 bars in each day.
 To instead display bars that correspond to entire days, pass the `unit` argument to the `BarMark` initializer with a value of `.day`.

 To annotate a bar, apply the `annotation` view modifier to a `BarMark`.
-This renders a given view above the bar.
+By default this renders a given view above the bar.
+To position the annotation on the center of the bar, pass the `position` argument with a value of `.overlay`.
 For example:

 ```swift